MIDL-Conference/midl-website-builder/README.md

 ### Main configuration (`website.yaml`)

 Every website is required to have a configuration file named `/website.yaml` at the root of the project folder.
-This configures the builder, the theme and all values from this file are also available in both content files as well as theme layout files in the variable `config` (so for example `{{ config.theme }}` in a content file would print out the name of the active theme.
+This configures the builder and the theme.
+All values from this file are also available in content files as well as theme layout files in the variable `config` (for example, `{{ config.theme }}` in a content file would print out the name of the active theme).

 ### Content